Community Power

 What is Community Power?

-Community Power is a way to purchase electric power that is more renewable and/or less expensive than that offered by regulated utilities, while also providing the community with control.
+Community Power is a way to purchase electric power that is more renewable than and price competitive with that offered by regulated utilities, while also providing the community with control.

 Background.
 Until May 2023, most of us in Hanover bought our electricity from Liberty Utilities at its set rate.* The law allowed us to buy from another electricity supplier, with delivery by Liberty.
 However, few consumers did because the marketplace is constantly changing and, therefore, confusing.
 The majority of us went along with the power that Liberty offered, regardless of price and renewable energy content.